agualde/Shopping-Cart/README.md

 A simple DB structure is implemented consisting of four models:
 1 - User,

 2 - Product,

 3 - OrderItem and

-4 - Cart
+4 - Order

 A User can visit the Product index and show page, select a product.
 A call to action in the form of button 'Add to Cart' and a 'Quantity' number field is present.
 This action generates an Order Item which is composed of user_id, product_id, quantity, unit_price and total_price.
 In the Order Item model we define methods to calculate prices based on quantity and unit price, discounts are applied accordingly at the unit price level.
-An Order Item belongs to a Cart which consists of total and subtotal.
-Inside the Cart model we have methods that collect and calculate total price which is informed by the Order Item's total unit price and quantity.
+An Order Item belongs to a Order which consists of total and subtotal.
+Inside the Order model we have methods that collect and calculate total price which is informed by the Order Item's total unit price and quantity.

 - Sessions and cookies: